kyugorithm/TIL/journal/State of the Art on Neural Rendering.md

-# State of the Art on NR Rendering
+# State of the Art on Neural Rendering

 ### Nomenclature
 1. NR : Neural Rendring